creativechain/crea-python/docs/core.rst

 ======

 Wallet is a low-level utility.
-It could be used to create 3rd party cli and GUI wallets on top of ``dpay-python``'s infrastructure.
+It could be used to create 3rd party cli and GUI wallets on top of ``crea-python``'s infrastructure.

-.. automodule:: dpay.wallet
+.. automodule:: crea.wallet
    :members: